-1. Safeguarding concerns raised during inspection
+2. Safeguarding concerns raised during inspection

-As a school inspector, it is important to understand and recognise that you hold a position of trust and influence.
-This places you in a unique position to act to protect and safeguard our most vulnerable members of our community.
-This means that you have a statutory responsibility to act on any concern of abuse or harm, raised directly or indirectly as part of your school inspection.
+As a licensed inspector, it is important to understand and recognise that you hold a position of trust and influence.
+This places you in a unique position to act to protect and safeguard the most vulnerable members of our school communities.
+You have a duty to act on any concern of abuse or harm, raised directly or indirectly to you during an inspection in accordance with the universal duty applicable to all who work in a child centred environment.

-Occasionally, you may learn that a child or young person in the school you are inspecting, or another child or young person, is either being harmed or at risk of harm.
-This may be because a child or young person or someone else makes a disclosure to you or you witness an incident.
-These cases are rare, but it is important that you know what you should and should not do if it happens.
+Occasionally, you may learn that a child or young person is either being harmed or is at risk of harm.
+This may be because a child or young person or someone else makes a disclosure to you, you witness behaviour which causes you concern or you witness an incident.
+These cases are rare, but it is important that you know what process the Catholic Schools Inspectorate requires you to follow in such circumstances.